sourav-sclera/gRPC-Demo/readme.md

 ## Usage

-Use the provided Postman Collection to test the gRPC endpoints.
+Use the provided Postman Collection to test the gRPC in action.